 Carolyn Meiller is currently pursuing her PhD in Counseling Psychology.
 She received her B.A. from Transylvania University in 2014.
 Last year she worked in Dr. Jeff Reese’s lab on a research project investigating the use of feedback in inpatient settings.
 She is currently a teaching assistant for experimental psychology.
 Her research interests revolve around women’s issues, specifically regarding trauma, self-esteem, empowerment, and sexuality, in addition to the intersection of gender with other social identities.

-Jennifer Stuck is a Master’s student in the Counseling Psychology.
+Jennifer Stuck is a Master’s student in Counseling Psychology.
 She earned her BA in Psychology from Columbia College with minors in Gender & Women’s Studies and Literature.
 Jennifer has done research on the influence of gender schemas in fairy tales on the formation of gender identity and presentation, media’s perpetuation of gender stereotypes and its impact on young women, and was a member of the research team conducting a content analysis on twitter posts with the hashtag #Psychologymajorproblems.
 Jennifer is interested in the social construction of gender and sexuality and the role heteronormative gender roles play in the formation of sexual identity and expression.
 She hopes to continue exploring gender and sexual identities in a doctoral program.

 Dr. Kristen Mark